Documentation

 This will open a blank file with your default terminal text editor in which you can override or add directives to the unit definition.
 This is called a "drop-in" file.

-For example, if you need to define environment variables for use in your config, you may do so like this:
+If you need to define environment variables for use in your config, you may do so like this:

 [Service]